Co-Minister Rev. Virginia Jarocha-Ernst

 She entered Meadville/Lombard Theological School in 1995.
 Graduating with a Masters of Divinity in 2001.
 She served for one year as Acting Lifespan Religious Education Program Consultant for the Joseph Priestley District of the UUA and then became Family Minister at the Main Line Unitarian Church outside of Philadelphia.
 She was called by UUCMC to be their minister beginning in August 2009.

-Virginia is married to Chris Jarocha-Ernst, a computer support specialist at Rutgers University.
-They have two children, and one grandchild.
-Virginia and Chris live in Marlboro NJ with their dog Sabbath Jane.
+Virginia is married to Chris Jarocha-Ernst, a retired computer support specialist at Rutgers University.
+They have two children, and two grandchildren.
+Virginia and Chris live in Delanco NJ with their dog Sabbath Jane.
 Virginia enjoys time with her family, biking, bird watching in her backyard, road trips and camping in National Parks.